valeriangalliat/blog/2021/06/my-custom-premiere-pro-export-presets.md

 frames.
 A single more frame and Instagram will prompt you to publish the video on IGTV instead.

+Also stories are limited to 15 seconds, and on a 24 FPS timeline, they allow up to a length of 15 seconds and 10 frames, otherwise they will start splitting the story.

 ### Final word

 At that point, you have all the information you need to recreate those